pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Data integrity
 --------------

-Domain events that are triggered in this way are automatically hash-chained together.
+Domain events that are triggered in this way are hash-chained together by default.

 The state of each event, including the hash of the last event, is hashed using SHA-256.
 Before an event is applied to an entity, it is validated in itself (the